Coconut: Etymology

 The name coconut is derived from the 16th-century Portuguese word coco, meaning 'head' or 'skull' after the three indentations on the coconut shell that resemble facial features.
 Coco and coconut apparently came from 1521 encounters by Portuguese and Spanish explorers with Pacific Islanders, with the coconut shell reminding them of a ghost or witch in Portuguese folklore called coco (also côca).
 In the West it was originally called nux indica, a name used by Marco Polo in 1280 while in Sumatra.
 He took the term from the Arabs, who called it جوز هندي jawz hindī, translating to 'Indian nut'.
 Thenga, its Tamil/Malayalam name, was used in the detailed description of coconut found in Itinerario by Ludovico di Varthema published in 1510 and also in the later Hortus Indicus Malabaricus.

-Carl Linnaeus first wanted to name the coconut genus Coccus from latinizing the Portuguese word coco, because he saw works of other botanists in middle of the 17th century use the name as well.
+Carl Linnaeus first wanted to name the coconut genus Coccus from Latinizing the Portuguese word coco, because he saw works by other botanists in middle of the 17th century use the name as well.
 He consulted the catalogue Herbarium Amboinense by Georg Eberhard Rumphius where Rumphius said that coccus was a homonym of coccum and coccus from Greek κόκκος kokkos meaning "grain" or "berry", but Romans identified coccus with "kermes insects"; Rumphius preferred the word cocus as a replacement.
 However, the word cocus could also mean "cook" like coquus in Latin, so Linnaeus chose Cocos directly from the Portuguese word coco instead.

 The specific name nucifera is derived from the Latin words nux (nut) and fera (bearing), for 'nut-bearing'.

 Distribution and habitat

 Coconuts have a nearly cosmopolitan distribution due to human cultivation and dispersal.
-However their original distribution was in the Central Indo-Pacific, in the regions of Maritime Southeast Asia and Melanesia.
+However, their original distribution was in the Central Indo-Pacific, in the regions of Maritime Southeast Asia and Melanesia.